srinivasteja18/campaign_dashboard/README.md

 - User can filter the Camapign based on `Platform`  `Status`.
 - User can create a Camapaign
 - Users can choose options and proceed to next step.
+- `Start Campaign` button navigates to the Campaign Dashboard

 ### Assumptions and Expectations
 - Focused mainly on Frontend part